nuuuwan/news_lk3_data/README.md

 *2024-09-23 20:51:00* · [`adaderanalk`](https://www.adaderana.lk/news/102222/us-congratulates-new-president-stresses-strengthening-bilateral-ties) · `en`

-The US extended wishes to Sri Lanka President-designate Anura Kumara Dissanayake following his win in the presidential elections.
+The Unites States extended wishes to Sri Lanka’s newly elected President Anura Kumara Dissanayake following his win in the presidential elections.

 US State Department spokesperson Matthew Miller, in a statement on Sunday, dubbed the election as a “testament to the strength of Sri Lanka’s democratic institutions” and extended commitment to supporting Sri Lanka “as it builds a stable, prosperous, and cohesive society.”